-It gives you a lot of flexibility and control over your own pension, but there are four things you should bear in mind before you invest in a SIPP.
+This gives you a lot of flexibility and control over your own pension, but there are four things you should bear in mind before you invest in a SIPP.

-1. Tax Benefits of SIPPs
+1. Tax benefits of a SIPP

-As with other pensions, there are huge tax benefits to a SIPP.
-For every contribution to your pot that you make, the government adds 20% in basic-rate tax relief, so if you pay in £8,000, the government adds a further £2,000.
+As with other pensions, there are huge tax benefits that come with a SIPP.
+For every contribution that you make, the government adds 20% in basic-rate tax relief.
+So, if you pay in £8,000, the government adds a further £2,000.
 You can claim more if you’re a higher-rate taxpayer.

-2. Diversifying with SIPPs
+2. Diversifying with a SIPP

-3. Investing into Property with a SIPP
+3. Investing into property with a SIPP

 Historically, small independent house builders supplied a significant proportion of the UK’s residential housing.
-However, the financial crisis and subsequent credit crunch and tighter regulatory environment for banks starved them of funds and they withdrew from the market in large numbers.
-In fact, the numbers of small housebuilders – defined as those building fewer than 100 homes a year - registered with the National House Building Council, halved between 2007 and 2014, to fewer than 3,000 – down from a peak of 12,000 in the late 1980s.
+However, the financial crisis and subsequent credit crunch and tighter regulatory environment for banks starved them of funds, and they withdrew from the market in large numbers.
+In fact, the numbers of small housebuilders – defined as those building fewer than 100 homes a year - registered with the National House Building Council halved between 2007 and 2014, to fewer than 3,000 – down from a peak of 12,000 in the late 1980s.
 These smaller independent builders supplied just under 20,000 homes in 2013, compared with an annual figure of almost 51,000 a decade earlier.

 The government has recognised the vital role they have to play in resolving this housing crisis and it’s encouraging them to re-enter the market.
 However, these SME builders still struggle to raise finance from the banks.
-This provides an attractive investment opportunity with builders looking for funds to help them satisfy a rising market demand.
+This provides an attractive investment opportunity, with builders looking for funds to help them satisfy a rising market demand.

-The bonds also pay interest, at a rate which is fixed and the investor, or holder of the bond, may have the option of having the interest paid quarterly, or of having it rolled up to be paid in total at maturity.
-These bonds can provide the SIPP investor with a way of investing in the property market.
+The bonds also pay interest, at a rate which is fixed, and the investor or holder of the bond may have the option of having the interest paid quarterly, or having it rolled up to be paid in total on maturity.

-4. Risk and returns of SIPP investments
+4. Risks and returns of SIPP investments

 Another thing to consider before making your SIPP investment is the relationship between risk and return and your own personal attitude to risk.

-However, even if a fixed rate bond is asset backed, an economic downturn could affect returns and you may not get back the amount invested.
+Your capital is at risk.
+MAVEN Bonds are asset-backed but an economic downturn could affect returns and you may not get back the amount invested.
 In the event of default the security held doesn't guarantee the return of your capital.
 Enforcing your security may take time and your returns may be delayed.
 Investment is not covered by the Financial Services Compensation Scheme (FSCS).